 Any falling object experiences basically two forces: The downward tug of gravity, and the upward push of air resistance.
 When a skydiver first leaps out of a plane, she begins accelerating rapidly downward, tugged down by gravity.

-Why not?
 She has reached what’s known as terminal velocity.
-This is when the upward push of air resistance, or the friction she experiences as she falls through the airm, is enough to exactly counterbalance the force of gravity.
+This is when the upward push of air resistance, or the friction she experiences as she falls through the aim, is enough to exactly counterbalance the force of gravity.

 When she first jumped out of the plane, this upward push was negligible.
 At over a hundred miles per hour, it’s pretty strong.
 She’ll continue downward at a steady velocity, until she opens her chute.
 This is the point where a well-trained skydiving team can coordinate their movements and form patterns.